Readwise to Obsidian export settings

 This is intentional because of how "blocks" work in markdown — the ^blockref wouldn't work if there's actual breaklines.

-The solution is to style the <br> in your Obsidian theme.
+The solution is to style the <br> that Readwise uses in your Obsidian theme.
 Here's how I do that:

 /* spacing for embeds */*